 For example, red can be for urgent messages or green for ones that have aren’t as high-priority.
 The options here are endless.
 This will help you to organize emails in Outlook.

-How can you create and use categories:
+How to create and use categories in Outlook

 1. Click on the Inbox tab, there’s a button for Categories on the top left of the page.
 Click on this and then select All Categories.